pagkly/Zed/Investopedia3/Retail Banking.md

 Retail Banking
 ## What Is Retail Banking?

 Retail banking, also known as consumer banking or personal banking, is banking that provides financial services to individual consumers rather than businesses.
 Retail banking is a way for individual consumers to manage their money, have access to credit, and deposit their money in a secure manner.
-Services offered by retail banks include checking and savings accounts, [mortgages](https://www.investopedia.com/terms/m/mortgage.asp), personal loans, credit cards, and [certificates of deposit](https://www.investopedia.com/terms/c/certificateofdeposit.asp) (CDs).
+Services offered by retail banks include checking and savings accounts, [[mortgages]](https://www.investopedia.com/terms/m/mortgage.asp), personal loans, credit cards, and [[certificates of deposit]](https://www.investopedia.com/terms/c/certificateofdeposit.asp) (CDs).

 ### Key Takeaways